willmarkley/Fighting-Irish-Game/README.md

 ####5.
 Any other information that will inform the instructor and TAs for final grading.

 The game was designed to be run on the University of Notre Dame Red Hat Linux Machines.
+The group worked very hard to make this game a success and had a lot of fun learning along the way.